SolaceLabs/solace-product-download/README.md

 ```
 This configuration, instead of downloading a specific product file based on filepath, will download the latest Solace PubSub+ Enterprise for PCF.
 This configuration requires a `pivnet_token` as your PivNet credentials in addition to the [Solace products](https://products.solace.com/) credentials.
 With this configuration the `solace-tile` resource will download a checksum file from Pivotal Network Solace Pubsub+ (https://network.pivotal.io/products/solace-pubsub).
 The checksum file will be interpreted to download the corresponding product from [Solace products](https://products.solace.com/), the downloaded file will be verified using this checksum.
-Using the configuration implies user's acceptance of the Solace Systems Software License Agreement, the accept_terms flag also implies the user's acceptance of the EULA of Solace Pubsub+ on Pivnet found [here](https://network.pivotal.io/legal_document_agreements/686270) which is required to download from PivNet.
+Using the configuration implies user's acceptance of the Solace Systems Software License Agreement.
+You must also accept the EULA of Solace Pubsub+ on Pivnet found [here](https://network.pivotal.io/legal_document_agreements/686270) which is required to download from PivNet.

 ## Standalone Script
 The [downloadLicensedSolaceProduct](bin/downloadLicensedSolaceProduct.sh) script can be used standalone to automate the download of products from solace.
 An invocation of the script is as follows